In partnership with BetterBrand.

 In terms of nutrition facts, the Better Bagel has 5 net carbs and 0 grams of added sugar, while regular bagels have 50 grams of carbs and 6 grams of sugar.
 To replace the sugar and carbs, BetterBrand has added protein, giving you more of what you do want – and less of what you don’t.
 In practice, this means that your bagel has the same protein content as four eggs, plus the net carb content of two slices of banana.
 These low-carb, high-protein bagels are also non-GMO verified and plant based.

 When I walked out to my porch to get the box, I thought I had inadvertently bought gym shoes and forgot about them!
 The packaging is slick and modern – this is a DTC-ified experience for sure.
-I opted to sample both the Everything and Original flavors.
+I opted to sample both the Everything Better Bagel and The Classic Better Bagel flavors.
 Each comes in a pack of 4 in sealed bags.
 The instructions recommend putting the bagels in the fridge or freezer when you get them to best preserve them.
 I chose to put them in the fridge, which gives them a “best by” date of eight months from now.

 I’m always a little skeptical of “replacement” foods for the pure sake of ingredients.
 I really like to know what is going into my body, especially when eating fairly processed foods.
 The ingredients seem pretty decent compared to the generic brand bagels I had laying around – around 10 ingredients for BetterBrand and 20 for the generic.
 Additionally, while I can’t pronounce most of the ingredients in the generic bagels, I actually recognize the ingredients list: water, modified wheat starch, wheat protein isolates, potato starch, prebiotic inulin fiber, extra virgin olive oil, yeast, salt, and enzymes.
 I’m no nutritionist, but to me, that’s a great start in understanding that less of the bad stuff is going in my body.